Measurement of electrons from beauty-hadron decays in pp and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

-Heavy quarks (charm and beauty) are predominantly produced in the initial hard-scattering processes~\cite{Andronic:2006ky}, given that their mass is large compared to the thermal energy scale ($m_{\rm c,b}\gg k_{\rm B} T_{\rm QGP}$, where $k_{\rm B}$ is the Boltzmann constant and $T_{\rm QGP}$ is the temperature of the QGP) and on a time scale shorter than the QGP formation time~\cite{Andronic:2015wma} ($\tau_{\rm QGP}\sim 1 {\rm~fm}/c$~\cite{Liu:2012ax}).
+Heavy quarks (charm and beauty) are predominantly produced in the initial hard-scattering processes~\cite{Andronic:2006ky}, given that their mass is large compared to the thermal energy scale ($m_{\rm c,b}\gg k_{\rm B} T_{\rm QGP}$, where $k_{\rm B}$ is the Boltzmann constant and $T_{\rm QGP}$ is the temperature of the QGP) and on a timescale shorter than the QGP formation time~\cite{Andronic:2015wma} ($\tau_{\rm QGP}\sim 1 {\rm~fm}/c$~\cite{Liu:2012ax}).
 Their mass is also large compared to the QCD scale $\Lambda_{\rm QCD}$, allowing perturbative calculations of their production cross section to be applicable down to zero transverse momentum ($\pt$)~\cite{Cacciari:1998it,Cacciari:2001td,Cacciari:2012ny,Bolzoni:2012kx}.
 Given the early production of heavy quarks during the collision, they experience all the stages of the system evolution~\cite{Andronic:2015wma, Cao:2018ews}.
 They interact with the medium constituents via both elastic (collisional) and inelastic (gluon radiation) processes~\cite{Baier:2000mf, Dokshitzer:2001zm, Armesto:2003jh, Wicks:2007am, Zhang:2003wk, Adil:2006ra}, where the relative contribution of the latter increases with \pt.
 As the heavy quarks from the early collision rarely annihilate or get produced thermally~\cite{Zhang:2007yoa,Andronic:2015wma,Braun-Munzinger:2007fth}, the effect of the interactions with the medium is primarily a change in the momentum distribution of the quarks.
 Quarks moving faster than the surrounding medium are typically slowed down by the interactions (resulting in in-medium energy loss), while slow quarks may get accelerated and pushed along with the surrounding medium.
 Measuring the effect of these interactions yields insights into the transport properties of the QGP~\cite{Andronic:2015wma}.
-The interaction of partons with the medium is expected to depend on the color charge and the mass of the parton~\cite{Wicks:2007am, Armesto:2003jh, Djordjevic:2004nq,Dokshitzer:2001zm}, with a stronger interaction of gluons compared to quarks and of lighter quarks compared to heavier ones.
-The dead-cone effect~\cite{Dokshitzer:2001zm,ALICE:2021aqk} predicts gluon radiation to be suppressed for angles $\theta \leq m/E$, where $m$ and $E$ are the mass and energy of the quark.
-This results in a smaller radiative energy loss for beauty quarks compared to charm quarks.
+The interaction of partons with the medium is expected to depend on the color charge and the mass of the parton~\cite{Wicks:2007am, Armesto:2003jh, Djordjevic:2004nq,Dokshitzer:2001zm}, with a stronger interaction of gluons compared to quarks and of lighter quarks compared to heavier ones for both collisional and radiative processes.
+The mass dependence of the radiative contribution is connected to the dead-cone effect~\cite{Dokshitzer:2001zm,ALICE:2021aqk}, which predicts gluon radiation to be suppressed for angles $\theta \leq m/E$, where $m$ and $E$ are the mass and energy of the quark.
 The measurement of hadron species with different quark contents over a large \pt~range is therefore fundamental to shed light on the underlying mechanisms of the in-medium quark energy loss.
 Measurements of hadrons containing beauty quarks (beauty hadrons) are particularly useful for testing the mass dependence of the parton energy loss up to high transverse momenta.

 The effect of the medium is usually quantified using the nuclear modification factor \Raa, defined as the ratio between the $\pt$-differential particle yields in nucleus--nucleus (A--A) collisions (${\rm d}N_{\rm AA}/{\rm d}\pt$) and the corresponding production cross section in pp collisions (${\rm d}\sigma_{\rm pp}/{\rm d}\pt$) at the same energy scaled by the average nuclear overlap function $\left<T_{\rm{AA}}\right>$ for the centrality range under study~\cite{Loizides:2017ack,dEnterria:2020dwq}